 - Advancing Wall of Doom: Stage 3 is essentially this trope.
 Not only did you have to destroy gigantic screws in order to keep the spike-laden roof from crushing you to death in the first third of the stage, but you also had to contend with the rising spike floor variety as you SLOWLY climbed up ropes in order to survive the second third of the stage, and then outrun a spike wall for the final third.

-- All There in the Manual: The English manual is pretty ambiguous about the game's storyline, never actually identifying the game's protagonist by name.
-The American print ad for the game promoted it as Simon Belmont's third adventure, following Castlevania I and Castlevania II Simons Quest.
-On the other hand, the Japanese manual is pretty clear that the protagonist is Christopher Belmont, Simon's ancestor, who was actually mentioned in the manual for the first Famicom game.
+- Dub-Induced Plot Hole: The English manual is pretty ambiguous about the game's setting and the protagonist's identity, never mentioning him by name.
+The print ads for the American version promoted the game as Simon Belmont's third adventure, following the original Castlevania and Simon's Quest.
+On the other hand, the Japanese manual is pretty clear in identifying the protagonist as Christopher Belmont, Simon's ancestor, who was actually mentioned in the manual for the first Famicom game.
 The game's sequel, Belmont's Revenge, would be more consistent with the Japanese setting.

 - Hard Levels, Easy Bosses: Bosses are typically easier than the levels themselves.